DoTheEvo/ansible-arch/README.md

 * `sudo nc -vv -u -l -p 8789` netcat server now in udp mode<br>
   can be tested with another netcat instance running `nc -u <ip> 8789`<br>
   writing something and pressing enter shows the text on the server
+* `sudo tcpdump -n udp port 21116` - see udp traffic on a port
 * `pacman -F <path to a file>` - which package owns that file
 * `grep -i upgraded /var/log/pacman.log | tac | less` - last upgraded packages